kstenerud/concise-encoding/ce-structure.md

 ### Integer

-Integer values can be positive or negative, and can be represented in various bases (in [CTE](cte-specification.md)) and sizes.
-An implementation may alter base and size when encoding/decoding as long as the final numeric value remains the same.
+Integer values **CAN** be positive or negative, and **CAN** be represented in various bases (in [CTE](cte-specification.md)) and sizes.
+An implementation **MAY** alter base and size when encoding/decoding as long as the final numeric value remains the same.

 ### Floating Point

 A floating point number is composed of a whole part, fractional part, and possible exponent.
-Floating point numbers can be binary or decimal.
+Floating point numbers **CAN** be binary or decimal.
 In a decimal floating point number, the exponent represents 10 to the power of the exponent value, whereas in a binary floating point number the exponent represents 2 to the power of the exponent value.
 Concise Encoding supports both decimal and binary floating point numbers in various sizes, configurations, and notations.

  * Decimal floating point number: 3.814 x 10⁵⁰
  * Binary floating point number:  7.403 x 2¹⁵